How to Buy a Lab-Grown Diamond in 2021

 Both of these James Allen diamonds are 1.01 carat, F color, VVS2 clarity, and ideal/excellent cut.
 The diamond on the left is natural and costs $6,620, and the diamond on the right was made in a lab and costs $2,420.

-Lab-grown diamonds have the same quality and appearance as natural diamonds but cost 10-30% less.
+Lab-grown diamonds have the same quality and appearance as natural diamonds but cost from 10 to 50% less.
 Like natural diamonds, the cost of a lab-grown diamond is based on its properties.
-Lab-grown diamonds with a higher cut, color, and clarity ratings will command a higher price.
+Lab-grown diamonds with higher cut, color, and clarity ratings will command higher prices.

 Unlike natural diamonds, the price of a lab-grown diamond does not increase exponentially with carat size.
 A round-cut, 2-carat natural diamond starts at about $14,000.
 You can get a similar lab-grown diamond for about half the cost.
 If you want a large diamond for your engagement ring or a statement jewelry piece, consider a lab-grown diamond.

-Lab-grown diamonds come in a variety of colors, ranging from faint yellow/brown to colorless.
-The same color scale used to grade both lab-grown diamonds and natural diamonds.
+Colorless or white lab-grown diamonds can range from faint yellow/brown to true colorless.
+The same color scale is used to grade both lab-grown diamonds and natural diamonds.

-Lab-grown diamonds can have inclusions, which affect the clarity grade.
+Lab-grown diamonds can have inclusions, which affect their clarity grades.
 Inclusions are tiny flaws that form while a diamond is growing.
 In natural diamonds, these flaws can be from foreign material (water, gas, or pieces of other minerals) that get into the diamond’s structure as it grows.
 Natural diamonds can also have tiny cracks, as they form under very high pressure.

-Cut and carat are the same for lab-grown and natural diamonds.
-Lab-grown diamonds have an interesting advantage when it comes to the cutting process.
-All material that is cut from a diamond is discarded, which ultimately decreases the diamond’s carat size.
-Some diamond cutters will skimp on cut to preserve a diamond’s size, resulting in a cut of good or very good, but not ideal or excellent.
+Cut and carat for lab-grown diamonds are evaluated in the same manner as natural diamonds.
+However, lab-grown diamonds have an interesting advantage when it comes to the cutting process.
+All excess material cut from a finished diamond gem is discarded, which ultimately decreases the diamond’s carat size.
+Some diamond cutters will skimp on cut to preserve a diamond’s size, resulting in a Good or Very Good cut, but not Ideal or Excellent.
 This is more common if the diamond is large or close to the coveted 1 or 1.5-carat weight.
 The price of natural diamonds also increases exponentially with carat size, as large diamonds are rare.
 This isn’t an issue with lab-grown diamonds, as they can be grown as large as the lab decides.

 Grading Lab-Grown Diamonds

-Just like natural diamonds, lab-grown diamonds are graded.
-Cut, color, and clarity of lab-grown diamonds affect how they perform and are important to evaluate when buying a diamond online.
+Just like natural diamonds, lab-grown diamonds can receive grading reports.
+Cut, color, and clarity of lab-grown diamonds affect how they perform.
+Evaluating these properties is important when buying any diamond online.

-Lab-grown diamonds are graded by many of the major gem labs: GIA (Gemological Institute of America), International Gemological Institute (IGI), the HRD Antwerp lab, and the Gem Certification and Assurance Lab (GCAL).
+Lab-grown diamonds are graded by many of the major gem labs: the Gemological Institute of America (GIA), the International Gemological Institute (IGI), HRD Antwerp, and the Gem Certification and Assurance Lab (GCAL).

 Although the GIA has been grading lab-grown diamonds since 2007, their reports have changed in the past few years.
 GIA reports for lab-grown diamonds used to have ranges for clarity and color.
 For example, VS Clarity Range instead of VS1 and Near Colorless instead of E.